iluque95/AOLibrary/README.md

 ![](pruebas/Captura.PNG)

-On my setup (i7-9700k, 3200 MHz RAM the Speed Up is 7,94 times faster.
-In other setups is 12x times average faster.
+On my setup (i7-9700k, 3200 MHz RAM) the Speed Up is 7,94 times faster.
+In other setups less powerful is 12x times average faster.
 Easy way to map into memory files with O(1) speed and O(n)*k*y*z being n the number of keys to store, y subkeys, k their elements and z the files itself.

 ```cpp